Seahawks shuffle tight ends, add another tryout player in Steve Donatell

 - James Comey testimony drinking game: Play along

-Donatell arrives with a bit of a pedigree.
 His father, Ed, is a longtime NFL and college assistant coach who is currently the secondary coach for the Chicago Bears and in 2008 was the defensive coordinator for the Washington Huskies.
 Ed Donatell also worked as the defensive backs coach with the New York Jets from 1990-94 when Seahawks coach Pete Carroll was the defensive coordinator for the Jets and then in 1994 the head coach.

 Donatell’s brother, Tom, is now a defensive quality control coach for the Seahawks.